-I want to share with you our vision of being a part of the body of Christ in a city that bears that very name (in Latin): Corpus Christi, Texas.
-I hope to present to you the essence of our vision in this document.
+I want to share with you my vision of being a part of the body of Christ in a city that bears that very name, albeit in Latin: Corpus Christi, Texas.
+I hope to present to you the essence of my vision in this document.
 I will leave the discussion of the finer points and Scriptural details of this vision to other documents and to personal conversations.
-Here, then, first of all, is our statement of vision, expressed in a single sentence.
+Here, then, first of all, is my statement of vision, expressed in a single sentence.

-We desire to be a part of a local network of home assemblies that are Christ-centered, open, Biblical, non-institutional, non-denominational and elder-led.
+I desire to be a part of a Christ-centered and Biblical local network of home assemblies that are non-denominational, non-institutional, open and elder-led.

 The rest of this document will be dedicated to elaborating on this vision statement, point by point, in order.

-This phrase implies several things about our vision.
-For starters, the word “local” tells you that the focus of our vision is on the metropolitan area of Corpus Christi, Texas.
-Of course, the body of Christ is much larger than this one city, and we definitely see ourselves as part of the worldwide body of Christ.
-But on a practical level, our place in that worldwide community of Christians is “local.”
-This is our primary field of Christian mission.
+This phrase implies several things about my vision.
+For starters, the word “local” tells you that the focus of my vision is on the city and the metropolitan statistical area of Corpus Christi, Texas.
+Of course, the body of Christ is much larger than this one city (or the tri-county statistical area), and I definitely see myself as part of the worldwide body of Christ.
+But on a practical level, my place in that worldwide community of Christians is “local.”
+This is my primary field of Christian mission.

-Furthermore, in referring to a network, we are indicating that we envision more than one such fellowship existing in Corpus Christi.
-Simply put, our vision provides for growth.
+Furthermore, in referring to a network, I am indicating that I envision more than one such fellowship existing in Corpus Christi.
+Simply put, this vision provides for growth.
 Networking also implies fellowship and interaction with like-minded brothers and sisters in Christ.

-And by the way, we also want to have fellowship with brethren who are not like-minded, who do not share the same vision.
-Every born again Christian in Corpus Christi, that is, every person who truly believes in Jesus and confesses Him as both Savior and Lord is part of our spiritual family.
+And by the way, I also want to have fellowship with brethren who are not like-minded, who do not share the same vision.
+Every born again Christian in Corpus Christi, that is, every person who truly believes in Jesus and confesses Him as both Savior and Lord is part of a spiritual family.

 That includes those who are truly born again within the institutional/denominational churches in this city.
-We may disagree on key issues affecting body life, but we’re family.
-We will maintain fellowship with these brothers and sisters to the extent that they are open to our fellowship.
+I may disagree with them on key issues affecting body life, but we’re family.
+I want to maintain fellowship with these brothers and sisters to the extent that they are open to fellowship with me.

-This local network I am referring to is a network of assemblies that meet in homes, or “home assemblies.”
+This local network I have a vision for is a network of assemblies that meet in homes, or “home assemblies.”
 Jesus said, “For where two or three have gathered together in My name, I am there in their midst.”
-(Matthew 18:20) And so our “gathering together” is not about numbers, but about relationship, both with the Lord Jesus and with one another.
+And so our “gathering together” is not about numbers, but about relationship, both with the Lord Jesus and with one another.
 And the place where we gather or assemble ourselves together is in one another’s homes.

-We do this, not because of some recent trend such as a cell group program implemented by an institutional church, but because of New Testament principle and practice.
-By assembling in homes, we imitate the example of believers in the first century.
+I believe in this, not because of some late twentieth century trend such as a cell group program implemented by an institutional church, but because of New Testament principle and practice.
+By assembling in homes, contemporary believers imitate the example of believers in the first century.
 And following their example is more than mere mimicry.
 Here, as in many other areas of life, form follows function.

 Home meetings are by their very nature less formal and more spontaneous.
 Such meetings also are by nature relationship oriented, as opposed to being religiously oriented.
 This venue (the home) is thus better suited to the purposes stated in the New Testament for our assembling ourselves together: to love, encourage, exhort and strengthen one another in Christ.

-According to our understanding of the Scriptures, then, an assembly that meets in a home is in and of itself a valid and viable expression of the body of Christ.
+According to my convictions, then, my understanding of the Scriptures, an assembly that meets in a home is in and of itself a valid and viable expression of the body of Christ.
 These assemblies may be said to be independent, but only in the sense that they are not derived from or affiliated with some institutional, denominational church.
 Home assemblies patterned after the New Testament model are not independent in an isolationist sense.
 They seek instead to network (see above) with other believers in their city.